Malick-Taky/alx-system_engineering-devops/0x00-shell_basics/README.md

 	*With user and group IDs displayed numerically
 	*And hidden files
 6- The script 6-firstdirectory creates a directory named my_first_directory in the /tmp/directory.
+7- The script 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_dirctory.